 The True Nature of Things

-The True Nature of Things is a two-channel video installation that consists of two apparently independent parts.
+The True Nature of Things (Finnish title Asioiden todellinen luonne) is a two-channel video installation that consists of two apparently independent parts.
 They interact with each other, or wage a stealth war, perhaps.
-The viewer may choose her role in the whole or leave it to the work to decide.

 The footage mixes self-photographed and found material.
 The left channel round image began as an individual video performance but ended up as an integral part of this work.
 The soundtrack builds itself around a conversation recorded on a found cassette tape and concludes with a quote of C.G.
 Jung on similar subject matters.